vitessio/website/content/en/docs/14.0/reference/vreplication/tablet_selection.md

 ### Tablet types

-The server side default which determines the candidate types made available for potential selection in a stream is set using the [vttablet's `-vreplication_tablet_type` flag](../flags/#vreplication_retry_delay).
+The server side default which determines the candidate types made available for potential selection in a stream is set using the [vttablet's `-vreplication_tablet_type` flag](../flags/#vreplication_tablet_type) (default value is `in_order:REPLICA,PRIMARY`).
 The target tablet will use this when finding the viable source tablet candidates.

 You can override this on the client side using your workflow command's `-tablet_types` flag.

 In Vitess 12.0 and later you can specify an order of preference for the tablet types using the `in_order:` prefix in both the server and client flags.
 For example, `-tablet_types "in_order:REPLICA,PRIMARY"` would cause a replica source tablet to be used whenever possible and a primary would only be used as a fallback in the event that there are no viable replicas available at the time.

-{{< warning >}}
-The default value for some VReplication workflow command's `-tablet_types` flag is "PRIMARY,REPLICA" (e.g. [VDiff](../../programs/vtctl/keyspaces/#vdiff)).
-When a primary source tablet is used it can have a significant impact on your production workloads.
-{{< /warning >}}